-Great Apple Watch apps to download right now
+Get the most out of your Apple Watch with these great apps

 Citymapper

-If you're traveling to or live in a city with public transportation, then it can be a lot easier to get around by that instead of driving.
-That's why Citymapper should be an app with you at all times, including your wrist!
+If you're traveling to or live in a city with public transportation, then it can be a lot easier to get around that way instead of driving.
+That's why Citymapper should be an app with you at all times, right on your wrist!

 The Citymapper Apple Watch app lets you see the nearest transit lines close to you, wherever you are.
 You can input a destination and the app will provide you with step-by-step directions on what buses and trains to take.
 You can save favorite destinations, or add your Home or Work addresses for quick access.
 The app will also let you know when your stop is approaching, how often the bus or train comes, and give you an ETA of when you'll get there.
 It's a must if you're in a large city.